Shackleton (crater): Exploration

 Radar studies preceding and following the Lunar Prospector mission demonstrate that the inner walls of Shackleton are similar in reflective characteristics to those of some sunlit craters.
 In particular, the surroundings appear to contain a significant number of blocks in its ejecta blanket, suggesting that its radar properties are a result of surface roughness, and not ice deposits, as was previously suggested from a radar experiment involving the Clementine mission.
 This interpretation, however, is not universally agreed upon within the scientific community.
 Radar images of the crater at a wavelength of 13 cm show no evidence for water ice deposits.

 Optical imaging inside the crater was done for the first time by the Japanese lunar orbiter spacecraft Kaguya in 2007.
 It did not have any evidence of significant amount of water ice, down to the image resolution of 10 m per pixel.

 On November 15, 2008, a 34-kg probe made a hard landing near the crater.
 The Moon Impact Probe (MIP) was launched from the Indian Chandrayaan-1 spacecraft and reached the surface 25 minutes later.
 The probe carried a radar altimeter, video imaging system, and a mass spectrometer, which detected the presence of water during the descent.

+In 2027, China's Chang'e 7 mission will attempt to land on the illuminated rim of Shackleton crater.
+The mission will search for water ice and evaluate the site for a future lunar research base.

+The crater is a major landing site candidate for the Artemis program and could be explored by a crew starting in 2028 with a possible first lunar outpost after 2030.